OpenComputingLab/reusable-content-example/_sources/production_workflow.md

 `obt convert-to-ouxml .`

-*NB I think release version of `ou-book-theme` is laggiong the modified version I have been working on...*
+*NB I think release version of `ou-book-theme` is lagging the modified version I have been working on...*

 Generated OU-XML content in the `_build/ouxml` directory can then be validated against an OU-XML schema by running the command: